nlesc-sherlock/emma/ansible.md

-# Ansible to setup environment in a set of machines
+# Ansible
-Ansible playbook to create a cluster with HDFS, Spark, SciSpark, and JupyterHub services.
+Ansible is used to setup environment in a set of machines.

 ## Setup environment:
 ```